martindb/mpcnc_posts_processor/README.md

 Some design points:
 - Setup operation types: Milling, Water/Laser/Plasma
-- Only support MM units (inches may work with custom start gcode - NOT TESTED)
+- Support MM and Inches units (**but all properties MUST be set in MM**)
 - XY and Z independent travel speeds.
 Rapids are done with G0.
 - Arcs support on XY plane
 - Tested with LCD display and SD card (built in tool change require printing from SD and LCD to restart)
 - Support for 3 different laser power using "cutting modes" (through, etch, vaporize)
+- Support 2 coolant channels.
+You may attach relays to control external devices - as example air jet valve.
+- Customizable level of verbosity of comments

 ![screenshot](/screenshot.jpg "screenshot")